Table of Contents

 Quench oil is another example of an industrial fluid ideal for recovering with a disc-stack centrifuge set up as a clarifier.
 The centrifuge removes fine rust and metal sludge to restore the properties of the quench oil that the user can then reuse multiple times.

 Mining is a global activity that extracts natural resources for all industrial and power applications.
-Mining equipment use lubricants and coolants that are easy to recover with industrial decanter and disc-stack centrifuges.
+Mining equipment uses lubricants and coolants that are easy to recover with industrial decanters and disc-stack centrifuges.

 Alfa Laval manufactures special centrifuges for hazardous mining applications with explosion-proof designs and motors.